shiyangm/shiyangm.github.io/index.md

 ### RESEARCH  INTEREST

-I work in **statistical genetics**, **clinical trials**, **adaptive designs** and **repeated measurements**.
-My research interests are in statistical and computational methods for the analysis of gene-based association tests and whole-genome sequencing studies.
-Particularly, I am interested in interpreting the functions of large number of disease-associated variants in the noncoding genome integrating enhancer-target gene data and the spatial structure for human genomes (high-throughput chromosome conformation capture techniques, e.g., Hi-C data).
-Besides, I am also interested in repeating the multiple pre-post treatment measurements in randomized clinical trials and adaptive designs for dose-response studies.
+I work in **statistical genomics**, **clinical trials** and **adaptive designs**.
+I am particularly interested in developing statistical and computational methods for the analysis of genetic and functional genomics data.
+I developed an improved gene-based testing by integrating long-range chromatin interactions and knockoff statistics.
+I am also interested in the incorporation of 3-D chromatin interaction profiles (cell-type specific Hi-C data for human genomes) of genome-wide association studies.
+Besides, I also work on longitudinal analysis of multiple pre- and post-treatment measurements in randomized clinical trials and adaptive designs for dose-response studies.

 ### EDUCATION